-Toyohiko Kagawa was a Japanese Christian social movement leader and social reformer in Taisho and Syowa period.
+Toyohiko Kagawa (1888-1960) was a social reformer and the first million seller in Japan during Taisho and Syowa period.
 He played a great role in the labor movement and peasant movement as well as in the cooperative movement in prewar Japan.
 Moved by words, "One for all, all for one", he devoted his life to realize a society based on mutual help.
 "The true nature of insurance is derived from comradeship and socialism, however commercial insurers make its transition to capitalism.
 Insurance should be provided by cooperatives", he stated and made every effort to include a clause on 'cooperative insurance' in Insurance Business Law.
 However, his dream did not come to pass.

-Later, cooperative societies started to provide insurance service, which were different from original idea, under the supervision of various cooperative acts.
+Later, cooperative societies started to provide insurance services, which were different from original idea, under the supervision of various cooperative acts.

-3 Applicable Laws of Major Cooperative Societies in Japan (Extract)
+3 Applicable Laws of Major Cooperative Insurers in Japan (Extract)